nwheels-io/NWheels/README.md

 ## Highlights

-NWheels is aimed to have the following characteristics:
+NWheels is aimed to exhibit the following characteristics:

 #### A-to-Z response to common demand
   - one framework that covers all application layers and tiers: projects are not left to sweat over gluing multiple 3rd-party building blocks together
+    - that is not to say a monolith, which tries to solve every problem: NWheels is a consistent interface for pluggable modules, where each module does best at its area of responsibility.
   - ready answers to common requirements and concerns, ranging from basic features like authorization, to advanced scenarios like elastic scalability
   - built-in support for DevOps procedures, automation of clouds, and easy integration with application lifecycle management